BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBox

 Inside your 1 week belly (remember, you’re not actually pregnant at this point), your body is releasing last month’s uterine lining and starting to form a new one, which (with a bit of luck!) will hold next month’s fertilized egg.

 Cool fact: Human eggs are the largest cells in the body.
 An egg is smaller than a fleck of pepper.
 Your body will release one (or in rare cases, two) eggs somewhere between day 10 and day 19 of your menstrual cycle—or about 14 days before your next period is expected.
 It can be fertilized for about 12 to 24 hours after that.
-Having sex even before then is helpful, since sperm can live in your body for up to six days.
+Having sex even before then is helpful, since sperm can live in your body for up to five days.

 The first signs of pregnancy won’t occur right away—in fact, many women miss their period at week 4 before they begin to feel “different.”
 But some common early signs of pregnancy in the first weeks after fertilization include breast soreness or tenderness, nausea, fatigue and the frequent urge to pee.